 While the world anxiously waits for Prince William and DuchessKate Middleton to have their very own little prince or princess, Buckingham Palace has announced news of a different sort.
 The Duchess of Cambridge is officially a patron!

-In October, Kate was named patron of her very first charity, called the Foundation of Prince WIlliam and Prince Harry, and now, she has announced the names of four charities she's going to focus on.
+was named patron of her very first charity, called the Foundation of Prince WIlliam and Prince Harry, and now, she has announced the names of four charities she's going to focus on.

-E!
-News reports the duchess has graciously accepted the honorary positions of patron of Actions on Addiction, royal patron of East Anglia's Children's Hospices, royal patron of The Art Room and patron of the National Portrait Gallery, London.
+reports the duchess has graciously accepted the honorary positions of patron of Actions on Addiction, royal patron of East Anglia's Children's Hospices, royal patron of The Art Room and patron of the National Portrait Gallery, London.

 Considering she was an art history student in college, the last two seem right up her alley, and based on her heartwarming visits at childrens' hospitals, the hospice seems like a no-brainer, as well.